explainers-by-googlers/security-info-web-request/README.md

 };
 ```

 * New `onHeadersReceivedOptions` are necessary for performance reasons.
 They specify whether ssl data must be kept for as long as the web request is alive.
 Without them, unnecessary data can be kept for longer.
-Which is very undesirable especially in post quantum cryptography, since certificates can take a significant amount of memory space.
+This is very undesirable especially in post quantum cryptography, since certificates can take a significant amount of memory space.

 * A new `securityInfo` object can be obtained in the `onHeadersReceived` event listener.